 Provost Rosati reported that the Federal Government is discussing whether or not to accept Pell Grant funding for summer courses.
 If the Federal Government does decide to eliminate Pell Grant funding for summer courses Southeast's summer enrollment will be effected negatively.
 It may help winter intersession enrollment, however, it will probably hurt summer enrollment.
 The AQIP Initiative Proposal deadline is March 4th.
 They are reviewing how many faculty each college can support with the current semester credit hour completion.
 Some of the things that are being reviewed over were goals being reached in various colleges and what percentage of goals are have been reached this year and last year.
 This university as a whole increased 3 percentage points.
 These are the primary parameters to look at in order to add faculty members.

-They are looking at formalizing the roles of Operations of the School of Graduate Studies and Roles of Graduate Coordinators.
+They are looking at formalizing the roles of Operations of the Graduate Studies and Roles of Graduate Coordinators.
 Some of the colleges have program level graduate coordinators and some only have college level graduate coordinators, they are working on trying to formalize this process.